kirin123kirin/cppgsh/README.md

                         Set the source directories for source files.
 Use ./ or .\ in front of a path to mark as relative to the header file.
+  --exclude_patterns EXCLUDE_PATTERNS, -E EXCLUDE_PATTERNS
+                        Set the source directories for source files.
+Use ./ or .\ in front of a path to mark as relative to the header file.
   --license_files LICENSE_FILES, -L LICENSE_FILES
                         Set headline writing License text file path --del_extern_C        delete define "extern "C""